MelCagape4/MultiTools/README.md

 		RepositoryPrivateToken - The Personal Access Token created to access the repositories

-N) Add "Server users" Credentials for dataporter (services access) and Log Search Apps:
+O) Add "Server users" Credentials for dataporter (services access) and Log Search Apps:

 	1) Fill-in the user credentials per server.

-O) Fill-in "Server" credentials per server to be used as a default credential when no credential is found in "Server users".
+P) Fill-in "Server" credentials per server to be used as a default credential when no credential is found in "Server users".

+	1)

 APPS URLs:

 DATAPORTER: http://127.0.0.1:8000/dataporter/